fakela/documentation/get-started/what-is-mindee.md

 ![A LinkedIn receipt example on the left with the detected and extracted fields on the right, including their values](https://files.readme.io/09f8748-invoice_article2_bis.jpeg "Invoice OCR API key information extraction")

 Let's take a look at the **Invoice OCR example** above.
-For many accounting use cases such as accounts payable automation, you need to extract key information from invoices such as:
+For many accounting use cases such as accounts payable automation, you may need to extract key information from invoices such as:
  - Due date
  - Total amount
  - Invoice date